kmzbrnoI/mtbbus-protocol/modules/uni.md

  2. `0x01 0x43 0xF1 0x00 0x40 [64 bytes of data] [checksum]`
  3. `0x01 0x43 0xF1 0x00 0x80 [64 bytes of data] [checksum]`
  4. `0x01 0x43 0xF1 0x00 0xC0 [64 bytes of data] [checksum]`

+Upgrade is done page-based.
+Frames in page need to be received in-order.
+Page is written when last frame of page is received.
+It is impossible to write just part of the page.
+In case when part of the page is supposed to be written, rest of the page must be padded.